ignatz42/Blue42/Readme.md

 + [Test-B42Deployment](./docs/Test-B42Deployment.md) - verifies that a resource group's AzureRmResourceGroupDeployment variables matched expected values (Incompatible with PowerShell 5.1)

 #### Deployment Helpers

 + [Deploy-B42VNet](./docs/Deploy-B42VNetmd) - deploys a virtual network and 0 or more subnets
-+ [Deploy-B42VM](./docs/Deploy-B42VM.md) - deploys a virtual machine with 0 or more script extensions.
++ [Deploy-B42VM](./docs/Deploy-B42VM.md) - deploys a virtual machine with 0 or more script extensions
-+ [Deploy-B42VMSS](./docs/Deploy-B42VMSS.md) - deploys a virtual machine scale set with 0 or more script extensions.
++ [Deploy-B42VMSS](./docs/Deploy-B42VMSS.md) - deploys a virtual machine scale set with 0 or more script extensions
-+ [Deploy-B42SQL](./docs/Deploy-B42SQL.md) - deploys a SQL server and 0 or more databases.
++ [Deploy-B42SQL](./docs/Deploy-B42SQL.md) - deploys a SQL server and 0 or more databases
-+ [Deploy-B42AppService](./docs/Deploy-B42AppService.md) - deploys an application service plan and 0 or more web apps.
++ [Deploy-B42AppService](./docs/Deploy-B42AppService.md) - deploys an application service plan and 0 or more web apps
-+ [Deploy-B42ASE](./docs/Deploy-B42ASE.md) - deploys an application service environment.
++ [Deploy-B42ASE](./docs/Deploy-B42ASE.md) - deploys an application service environment

 ### Templates

 The module includes a group of templates that have the following characteristics:

 + All parameter and variable names are globally scoped within a session. (ie no variables named 'sku' instead use '[template]sku')
 + One resource per template
 + Advanced features are disabled inside the template using conditional logic
-+ Indented; 2 spaces
++ Indented with 2 spaces.
-+ Have default values that take advantage of the following special values; [PASSWORD], [LOCATOIN], [UID]
++ Have default values that may take advantage of the following special values; [PASSWORD], [LOCATION], [UID]

 The result is that these templates may be 'stacked' to create more complex templates.
-For example, create a new template that contains a Key Vault and Storage Account suitable.

 ## License